Flag Gadgets based on Classical Codes: acknowledgement

 \section{acknowledgement}

 This material is based upon work supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Systems Accelerator.
-Additional support is acknowledged from DARPA’s Reversible Quantum Machine Learning and Simulation (RQMLS) program.
-MM is supported by the NSF Grant No. CCF-1954960.
+Additional support by NSF CAREER award No. CCF-2237356 and NSF Grant No. CCF-1954960 is acknowledged.